mlfurman3/gg_field/README.md

 ## Pretty Color Palettes

 Think beyond the green field!
 Using color palettes from packages like `RColorBrewer`, you can create some beautiful field designs.
+(Code in `gg_field_examples.R`)

 ![RColorBrewer fields](img/gg_field_rcolorbrewer.png)

+## Acknowledgements

+Inspiration for this idea came from seeing a similar hockey version called [gg_rink](https://github.com/mtthwastn/statswithmatt/tree/master/hockey-with-r), developed by Matt Austin.

+Huge thank you to my 2020 Big Data Bowl teammates Asmae Toumi, Tony Elhabr, and Sydney Robinson for all their help with development, feedback, and testing!